 - Cloud Workload Protection Platform (CWPP) – Protect against threats for servers whether they are running in Azure, on-premises or other clouds such as Amazon AWS or Google GCP, in additional to cloud-native workloads such as Web Apps, Kubernetes, Key Vaults, as well as for SQL databases (PaaS/VM) and storage accounts.

+Some files shouldn’t change regularly, and if they are changed, that might be evidence of an attack.
 File Integrity Monitoring (FIM) is one of many features that is included in the Azure Security Center that falls under the Cloud Workload Protection Platform (CWPP) for threat detection and response, which is something you must consider for your Windows and Linux systems whether they are running on Azure, on-premises or in other clouds.

-File Integrity Monitoring (FIM) helps you to monitor the registry and files of operating systems such as Windows and Linux application software and all the changes that might indicate an attack.
+File Integrity Monitoring (FIM) helps you to monitor the Windows registry and files of operating systems such as Windows and Linux application software and all the changes that might indicate an attack.
 FIM uses a comparison method to determine if the current state of the file is different from the last scan of the file.
 It can leverage this comparison to determine if valid or suspicious modifications have been made to your files.

 In this article, I will show you to enable and validate the integrity of your files in Windows and Linux machines in Azure Security Center so you can keep track of your files.